Information on Ukrainian Genealogy Tools

 How State Archives in Ukraine work

-State Archives in Ukraine lack resources to address each and every request from people interested in their family genealogy.
-They are usually understaffed and underfunded to be able to answer requests for records from individuals.
+State Archives in Ukraine often lack resources to address each and every request from people interested in their family genealogy.
+They are usually understaffed and underfunded to be able to answer to requests for records from individuals.
 On the other hand, if you visit the archives in person to make a request by filling out their form, the archives can produce available vital records for you, within about a week from the time of your application.
+In some cases, records can be brought from storage and made available immediately.
 You would then be able to look through books of birth records to find an entry for your grandmother within a listing of all births for the Roman Catholic community of the town of Rohatyn, for example.
 As an alternative, you may want to check if these records are also available from online resources, such as the LDS database.

 Civil Registry Offices

 They keep more recent vital records, usually not older than 70 years old.
 All older records are turned over to the State Archives.
-To access information from a Civil Registry Offices in Ukraine, a proof of kin relationship is required.
+To access information from a Civil Registry Office in Ukraine, a proof of kin relationship is required.
+Applicant’s passport with the same family name may be sufficient.
 As with the State Archives, Civil Registry Offices in Ukraine are also based on the principle of territorial division.
 For example, Buchach is the center of Buchach Rayon (rayon is equivalent to county) within Ternopil Oblast (oblast is equivalent to province).
 Therefore, the Civil Registry Office for Buchach Rayon is in the town of Buchach.

 Church Records in Churches